-- For auditing purposes, a child is considered enrolled if an Enrollment/Income Eligibility Form (E/IEF) is completed (it does not have to be determined/approved) or a CACFP Enrollment form is completed. - All children who are claimed for CACFP meals (except At-Risk Afterschool Meals (At-Risk), Outside School Hours Care (OSHC), Adult Centers and Emergency Programs) must have an enrollment form on file.
+- For auditing purposes, a child is considered enrolled if an Enrollment/Income Eligibility Form (E/IEF) is completed (it does not have to be determined/approved) or a CACFP Enrollment form is completed.
+Exception, is for profit centers, the child just needs to be enrolled in care. - All children who are claimed for CACFP meals (except At-Risk Afterschool Meals (At-Risk), Outside School Hours Care (OSHC), Adult Centers and Emergency Programs) must have an enrollment form on file.